xmouyang/Cosmo/README.md

     python3 single_main_ce.py --modality skeleton --batch_size 16 --label_rate 5 --learning_rate 0.001
     ```

- * Note: For the CPC baseline on the IMU data, please refer to <a href="https://github.com/harkash/contrastive-predictive-coding-for-har">this repo</a>.
+ * Note: For the CPC baseline on the USC dataset, please refer to <a href="https://github.com/harkash/contrastive-predictive-coding-for-har">this repo</a>.

     ---